Charles Dickens Museum, London

 Unless you are a literary enthusiast or a devoted Dickens fan, we’d say the entry fee is a bit steep for a museum like this.

-Although the museum is interesting and a site of historical significance, it doesn’t justify the entry fee when there is so much else to do in London that is the same price or free.
+Although the museum is interesting and of historical significance, it doesn’t justify the entry fee when there is so much else to do in London at the same price or for free.

 Visitor Information